Mitko-Kerezov/Tic-tac-toe-max-server/README.md

 # Tic-tac-toe-max-server
 Server for the Tic Tac Toe Max game.
-Part of the project for FMI's Advanced JS course.

 Realization was achieved using TypeScript as a programming language, developed under [Sublime Text](https://www.sublimetext.com) and [VS Code](https://code.visualstudio.com).